 The Board recognises its responsibility in relation to recruitment, remuneration, retention, succession planning, termination and training policies; the Company’s overall remuneration strategy including but not limited to all remuneration matters relating to the CEO; performance and remuneration for key senior executives; the design of remuneration structures.

 Principle 9 – Commitment to Child Safety

 The Board believes that a child should never experience abuse of any kind.
 The Board has a responsibility to promote the welfare of all children and to keep them safe.
-The Board requires all staff, including the directors, company members, senior executive, paid staff, teachers, supervisors, volunteers and sessional workers, staff of service providers, agency staff, students or anyone working on behalf of Stewart House to practise in a way that protects children.
+The Board requires all staff, including the directors, company members, senior executive, paid staff, teachers, supervisors, volunteers and sessional workers, the staff of service providers, agency staff, students or anyone working on behalf of Stewart House to practise in a way that protects children.